ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 > **Some updates cannot be applied immediately**\
 > Although you can see certain updates as available, `apt` can hold them back.
 Do not worry about them, it means that some other update must arrive at a later date to allow them to be installed in the system.

-On the other hand, open a remote terminal with `mgrsys` on your Proxmox VE host and execute the following `apt` command.
+On the other hand, open a remote terminal with `mgrsys` on your Proxmox VE host and execute the following `apt` command:

 ~~~sh
 $ sudo apt autoremove
 ~~~

-This will clean up any files, like old kernel ones, that `apt` detects as not necessary to keep any more in the system and can be deleted.
+This cleans up any files, like old kernel ones, that `apt` detects as not necessary to keep any more in the system and can be deleted.

 ### Checking disabled services

 It is possible that an update could "resurrect" any of the services you disabled in the [chapter **G011**](G011%20-%20Host%20hardening%2005%20~%20Proxmox%20VE%20services.md).
 Or maybe they have been changed or even eliminated.
 Either way you want to check them out to see if they remain disabled and stopped, and you can do that just by checking them with `systemctl`.
-Below I leave you a quick command rundown for checking all those services.
+Below you have a quick command rundown for checking all those services:

-- **RPC services**, all related to NFS storage access.
+- **RPC services**, all related to NFS storage access:

     ~~~sh
     $ sudo systemctl status rpcbind.target rpcbind.socket rpcbind.service
     ~~~

-- **ZFS and CEPH services**.
+- **ZFS and CEPH services**

     ~~~sh
     $ sudo systemctl status zfs-mount.service zfs-share.service zfs-volume-wait.service zfs-zed.service zfs-import.target zfs-volumes.target zfs.target ceph-fuse.target
     ~~~

-- **SPICE proxy service**.
+- **SPICE proxy service**

     ~~~sh
     $ sudo systemctl status spiceproxy.service
     ~~~

-- **Proxmox VE High-Availability (HA) services**.
+- **Proxmox VE High-Availability (HA) services**

     ~~~sh
     $ sudo systemctl status pve-ha-crm pve-ha-lrm corosync